Restoration Highlights – A Detailed Timeline

 Store auctions or gives away Wanamaker flags, liturgical vestments and other materials from the Store attic.
 Archives given to the Historical Society of Pennsylvania.
 Wanamaker’s office catalogued and dismantled and given to the HSP>

-Wanamaker Organist Keith Chapman dies; Peter Richard Conte appointed his successor.
+Wanamaker Organist Keith Chapman and his wife Sally are killed when their private plane crashes in the Colorado Rockies; Peter Richard Conte appointed his successor.
 Console restoration begins.

 Upper two floors of Grand Court are enclosed in glass.
 First full year of Wanamaker Building renovations.